The Santa Fe Trail (1930 film)

 The Santa Fe Trail is a 1930 American pre-Code Western film, directed by Otto Brower and Edwin H. Knopf, released by Paramount Pictures, and starring Richard Arlen, Rosita Moreno, and Eugene Pallette.
 The film was an adaptation of Hal George Evarts's 1925 novel, Spanish Acres.

-Synopsis
+Plot

-A sheepherder (Arlen) has to clear his name after being erroneously accused of murdering and Indian.
+A sheepherder has to clear his name after being erroneously accused of murdering an Indian.
 Two children who saw the killing come to his aid.